EasonNYC/wirelessNES/README.md

 # wirelessNES
-Firmware written in Arduino C for a wireless NES controller and receiver unit.
+Transmitter and Receiver firmware for a wireless NES controller and receiver which appears as a USB HID joystick in Windows. written in Arduino C

 Author: Eason Smith (Eason@EasonRobotics.com)